“Regrets are illuminations come too late.” –Joseph Campbell

 “When faced with your rapidly approaching death, all the physical details of life fall away.
 Money and status hold no true importance.
 All that remains is love and relationships.” –Bronnie Ware

-What Ware found in her interviews with her patients is consistent with other research about what makes life truly fulfilling (See my prior posts on Harvard happiness research and the 7 Habits of Happy People).
+What Ware found in her interviews with her patients is consistent with other research about what makes life truly fulfilling (See my prior posts on Harvard happiness research and the 7 Habits of Happy People from positive psychology research).

 The “illumination of regret” does not have to come too late for you.